vetschn/ohmcoder/README.md

-Notice, that the nice thing about these filters is, that we only need to change the capacitor values to get different center frequencies, as seen in the PICE simulation below.
+Notice, that the nice thing about these filters is, that we only need to change the capacitor values to get different center frequencies, as seen in the SPICE simulation below.

 ![bp_filter_ac](./docs/images/bp_filter_ac.png)